SRA-VJTI/Pixels_Seminar/1_cpp_basics/readme.md

 2.**Explicit Type Conversion:** This process is also called type casting and it is user-defined.
 Here the user can typecast the result to make it of a particular data type.

- 2.**Explicit Type Conversion:** This process is also called type casting and it is user-defined.
-Here the user can typecast the result to make it of a particular data type.

 **Syntax:**

 **`(type)expression`**